ryviuszero/bytepath/libraries/hump/docs/signal.rst

    :returns: A new signal registry.

-Creates a new signal registry that is independent of the default registry: It will manage its own list of signals and does not in any way affect the the global registry.
+Creates a new signal registry that is independent of the default registry: It will manage it's own list of signals and does not in any way affect the the global registry.
 Likewise, the global registry does not affect the instance.

 .. note::